List of counts and dukes of Vendôme: House of Bourbon-Vendôme

-The Vendôme name was annexed into the royal domain by Louis XIV of France in 1712, on the pretext that Philip's membership in the Order of Malta as grand prior of France prevented him from holding it, but he retained the title.
+The Vendôme name was annexed into the royal domain by Louis XIV in 1712, on the pretext that Philippe's membership in the Order of Malta as Grand Prior of France prevented him from holding it, but he retained the title.

 Courtesy title

 The title was revived by Orléanist claimants to the throne of France as a courtesy title.
 However, it is invalid in French law.